El Gran Senor: Racing career

 The colt was unbeaten as a two-year-old.
-He won the Railway Stakes (Gr3) and National Stakes (Gr2) at The Curragh in Ireland.
-For his final race that year, he was sent to Newmarket in England for the Dewhurst Stakes (Gr1), the most prestigious two-year-old race in that country.
+He won the Railway Stakes and National Stakes at the Curragh in Ireland.
+For his final race that year, he was sent to Newmarket in England for the Dewhurst Stakes, the most prestigious two-year-old race in that country.
 His defeat of Rainbow Quest earned him an unusually high two-year-old rating of 131 from Timeform.

-As a three-year-old, El Gran Senor again raced four times.
-Injury ended his season mid-summer.
-He easily won the Gladness Stakes (L) beating stablemate Sadler's Wells at The Curragh and then returned to Newmarket in England, where he competed in the 2,000 Guineas Stakes (Gr1), the first Classic of the year.
-In one of the highest quality ever 2,000 Guineas, El Gran Senor easily beat Chief Singer, Lear Fan and Rainbow Quest in that race.
-In the months that followed El Gran Senor's win at Newmarket, Chief Singer took the St. James's Palace Stakes (Gr2) and Sussex Stakes (Gr1) over a mile and the July Cup (Gr1) over six furlongs.
-Lear Fan, who later became a very successful stallion, won the Prix Jacques le Marois (Gr1) over a mile at Deauville in France.
-Rainbow Quest, who became one of the best stallions in England, won the Prix de l'Arc de Triomphe (Gr1) at Longchamp in France and the Coronation Cup (Gr1) at Epsom in England.
+As a three-year-old, El Gran Senor again raced four times before injury ended his season in mid-summer.
+He easily won the Gladness Stakes beating stablemate Sadler's Wells at the Curragh and then returned to Newmarket in England, where he competed in the 2,000 Guineas Stakes, the first Classic of the year.
+In one of the highest-quality runnings of the race El Gran Senor easily beat Chief Singer, Lear Fan and Rainbow Quest.
+Chief Singer franked the form by winning the St. James's Palace Stakes and Sussex Stakes over a mile and the July Cup over six furlongs.
+Lear Fan won the Prix Jacques le Marois over a mile at Deauville in France.

-Despite doubts over his stamina, stemming from the amount of speed in the distaff side of his pedigree and the speed he had shown at Newmarket, El Gran Senor was an odds-on favourite for the Derby (Gr1) over 12 furlongs at Epsom.
-In the stretch, he engaged in a battle with another Irish-trained colt in Secreto and lost narrowly.
-Many felt that Pat Eddery had ridden an ill-judged race, hitting the front too soon, and not being able to use El Gran Senor's superior acceleration.
+Despite some doubts over his stamina, stemming from the amount of speed in the distaff side of his pedigree and the speed he had shown at Newmarket, El Gran Senor was an odds-on favourite for the Derby (Gr1) over 12 furlongs at Epsom.
+In the stretch, he engaged in a battle with another Irish-trained colt Secreto, who had finished third in the Irish 2,000 Guineas to Sadler's Wells in his previous race, but lost narrowly.
+Many felt that Pat Eddery had ridden an ill-judged race, hitting the front too soon and not being able to use El Gran Senor's acceleration.
 Eddery later acknowledged that El Gran Senor should have won the race but that when the pacemakers dropped away early in the straight he found himself in the lead much earlier than intended.
-Secreto had finished third in the Irish 2,000 Guineas (Gr1) to Sadler's Wells over a mile at The Curragh in his previous race.
 Both colts, trained by father and son (Vincent and David O'Brien), were sired by the same stallion, were bred at the same stud farm and, it has been reported, had shared a paddock as yearlings.

-Secreto was subsequently injured and never raced again.
-He became a reasonably successful stallion.
-El Gran Senor went on to beat Rainbow Quest impressively in the Irish Derby (Gr1) over 12 furlongs at The Curragh.
+El Gran Senor went on to beat Rainbow Quest in the Irish Derby over 12 furlongs at the Curragh.
 He then sustained an injury (lameness due to a keratoma in his hoof) and was retired to stud in America.